pingone-davinci/documentation/docs/whatsapp-business/README.md

     - _**Data Type**_ = depends on what the value of your variable is
       - Example: String
 11. The final _**Add**_ and _**Edit**_ buttons are used to add/manipulate variables

+### The interactive message template can only send URLs at the moment (this is subject to change)

 #### Run the flow:
 ```